grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 [^domainspecificlanguages]: This topic is outside the scope of the book, but you can take a look at: M. Fowler, Domain-Specific Languages, Addison-Wesley 2010

 [^featureenvy]: This is sometimes called Feature Envy.
 It means that a class is more interested in other class' data than in its own.

+[^statemachine]: We can even further refactor this into a state machine using a Gang of Four *State* pattern.
+There would be two states in such a state machine: started and expired.